 Nadan Mutta Roast recipe with video.
-This kerala egg roast is a very simple, semi dry side dish that uses the basic indian spice powders available in the pantry.
+This kerala egg roast is a very simple, semi dry side dish cooked with basic essentials and Indian spice powders available in the pantry.

 This egg roast tastes just like the ones that are served in the hotels there.